Education Laws and Regulations

 Commissioner shall mean the Commissioner of Elementary and Secondary Education.

 Competency Determination shall have the same meaning as described in M.G.L. c.
-69, § 1D (i).
+69, § 1D (i), as amended.
 In accordance with M.G.L. c.69, § 1D (i), satisfaction of the requirements of the Competency Determination shall be a condition for high school graduation.
 A school committee (including the board of trustees of a charter school and, for publicly-funded Massachusetts special education students, the governing board of a private day or residential special education program) shall award the high school diploma or any other document connoting high school graduation only to a student who has satisfied the Competency Determination requirement and who has met local graduation requirements.

 Local graduation requirements shall mean graduation criteria established by the student's school district including attendance, course completion and satisfactory grades.